Musee d’Orsay is home to some of the best Impressionist and Post-Impressionist paintings in the World.

 Tip: Art fatigue sets in after about two hours in an art Museum.
 If you plan on exploring the Musee d’Orsay for more than two hours, we recommend a short stop at one of the restaurants.

 The d’Orsay Museum is free to explore for everyone on the first Sunday of every month.

-It is also free for all visitors under 18 years of age.
+It is also free for all visitors under 18 years of age, on all days.

 In both the cases, you need to show a valid ID card at the entrance.

-Disabled visitors with one carer, unemployed visitors or holders of a Paris Museum Pass also get free admission.
+Disabled visitors with one carer, and unemployed visitors also get free admission.

 Musee d’Orsay tickets

 There are two types of Musee d’Orsay tickets you can choose from.